zeeshanmcp12/golang/notes.md

     - go mod verify
     - go list all -> it will show (or list down) all the packages that are installed in local system.
     - go list -m all -> it will only show the package that we are using in our code.
+    - go list -m -versions github.com/gorilla/mux -> this will show all available versions for gorilla/mux package
+    - go mod why github.com/gorilla/mux -> shows which module this package is dependent on?
+      - In my case, we are using gorilla/mux package inside our github.com/gorilla-mux module
   - Important:
     - make sure that every operation with "go mod" is very expensives so remember it when working with CICD etc
     - go mod graph -> it will print in a way which package is dependent on which pagkage